radian-software/riju/doc/selfhosting.md

 ## Configure DNS

-Obtain the DNS record for Riju's ALB from `terraform output` and install it as a proxied CNAME record in CloudFlare DNS for your apex domain.
+Obtain the DNS record for Riju's ALB from `terraform output` and install it as a CNAME record in your DNS panel.
 After DNS propagates, you should now be able to receive a 502 from Riju with no body content.

-## Set up dev server

-The dev server is provisioned with a fresh Ubuntu AMI.
-You probably want to clone your repository up there, enable SSH agent forwarding, etc. Doing a full build on your laptop is feasible, but unless you have symmetric gigabit ethernet you're not going to get all the build artifacts uploaded in less than a week.

 ## Build and deploy

+*(Note: Although it's easy to build Riju locally, you have to be able to upload the finished build artifacts to ECR, which amount to about 40 GB of data transfer.
+If you don't have a symmetric Internet plan at home, you may need to do this on an EC2 instance instead.
+You can provision one manually with at least 256 GB of disk space, install Docker, clone down Riju, copy over your `.env` file, and proceed as if you were running locally.)*

 Invoke Depgraph: